-Although coal fires can be caused by thunderstorm lightning, and forest or peat fires, they are often caused by mining accidents and improper mining techniques.
-In Indonesia, the same fires that are used to clear large tracts of rainforest have ignited over 300 coal fires since the 1980s.
+Coal fires occur when coal seams burn or smoulder, or when coal storage or waste piles burn.
+Lightning, forest fires and peat fires can start coal fires.
+But they are often caused by mining accidents and bad mining practises.
+In Indonesia, the same fires used to clear large tracts of rainforest ignited over 300 coal fires since the 1980s.

 Acid mine drainage

-- Mine collapses and accidents kill thousands of workers around the world every year.
-Chinese coal mine accidents killed 4,700 people in 2006.
+Mine collapses and accidents kill over a thousand workers around the world every year.
+Chinese coal mine accidents killed more than 900 people in 2014 alone.

 People living near coal mines have higher-than-normal rates of cardiopulmonary disease, chronic obstructive pulmonary disease, hypertension, lung disease, and kidney disease.